-Consumers might not generate a lot of construction waste, but certain types of wood, brick and carpet that homeowners use fall under this category.
+Consumers might not generate a lot of construction waste, but certain types of wood, brick, and carpet that homeowners use fall under this category.
 If you’re planning any home renovation projects, be sure to have a game plan for the waste you’ll inevitably produce.
+And use our recycling locator below to find out where to recycle construction waste.

 Can construction waste go in curbside recycling or trash?

-Typically, construction waste does not belong in your curbside program because of its size, bulk and weight.
-It’s best to check your local options by jumping to the recycling search.
+Typically, construction waste does not belong in your curbside program because of its size, bulk, and weight.
+Check your local options by using the recycling locator below.

 Is it best to rent a dumpster for a bigger remodel job?
 Will the waste be recycled?